MicrosoftDocs/azure-docs/includes/cognitive-services-speech-service-create-speech-project-vs-csharp.md

 ms.author: wolfma
 ---

-To create a Visual Studio project for Universal Windows Platform (UWP) development, you need to set up Visual Studio development options, create the project, select the target architecture, and install the Speech SDK.
+To create a Visual Studio project for Windows development, you need to create the project, set up Visual Studio for .NET desktop development, install the Speech SDK, and choose the target architecture.

-### Set up Visual Studio development options
+### Create the project and add the workload

+To start, create the project in Visual Studio, and make sure that Visual Studio is set up for .NET desktop development:

 1. Open Visual Studio 2019.

 1. In the Start window, select **Create a new project**.

-1. Select **Console App (.NET Framework)**, and then select **Next**.
+1. In the **Create a new project** window, choose **Console App (.NET Framework)**, and then select **Next**.

-1. In **Project name**, enter `helloworld`, and then select **Create**.
+1. In the **Configure your new project** window, enter `helloworld` in **Project name**, choose or create the directory path in **Location**, and then select **Create**.

-1. From the menu bar in Visual Studio, select **Tools** > **Get Tools and Features**, and check whether the **.NET desktop development** workload is available.
-If the workload hasn't been installed, mark the checkbox, then select **Modify** to start the installation.
+1. From the Visual Studio menu bar, select **Tools** > **Get Tools and Features**, which opens Visual Studio Installer and displays the **Modifying** dialog box.

+1. Check whether the **.NET desktop development** workload is available.
+If the workload hasn't been installed, select the check box next to it, and then select **Modify** to start the installation.
 It may take a few minutes to download and install.

-   If the checkbox next to **.NET desktop development** is selected, you can close the dialog box now.
+   If the check box next to **.NET desktop development** is already selected, select **Close** to exit the dialog box.

    ![Enable .NET desktop development](../articles/cognitive-services/speech-service/media/sdk/vs-enable-net-desktop-workload.png)

+1. Close Visual Studio Installer.

+### Install the Speech SDK

 The next step is to install the [Speech SDK NuGet package](https://aka.ms/csspeech/nuget), so you can reference it in the code.